-I recommend that you use straight succulent & cactus mix or 1/2 succulent & cactus & 1/2 potting soil.
+I recommend that you use a straight succulent & cactus mix or 1/2 succulent & cactus & 1/2 potting soil.

 For an Aloe vera houseplant, you can also use straight potting soil but perlite or pumice must be added in to aerate & amend the drainage.
 If you use potting soil, back off on the watering frequency because it’s a heavier mix.

 Succulent & cactus mix really vary depending on the brand.

 If you think your mix needs the drainage & lightness factors elevated, then, by all means, add pumice or perlite.

 You don’t need to add compost or worm compost to your mix but it’s how I feed all my container plants, both inside & out.
 You can read about it here.

 Where to Purchase Succulent Mix or Additive Options